xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Refactor Pulsar to allow for optional settings (firstInterval).

 - [ ] Refactor controls to:
   - Left/Right Bumper: Prev/Next available unit
   - Left/Right Trigger: Info/Player UI Panel
   - [ ] Move bumpers to Caps/A?
 Or A/S?

-- [ ] NextOrderableUnit: use a Pulsar for held button presses.
+- [x] NextOrderableUnit: use a Pulsar for held button presses.

 - [ ] Camera needs a lag follow method that's used when the cursor teleports.
   The zero-frame jumps are really jarring.
 I get vertigo.

-- [ ] Connect the turn player to the player window UI.
+- [x] Connect the turn player to the player window UI.
 Active, funds, etc.
   This can instant switch because eventually there will be a transition animation where it won't even be visible.
+- [ ] Connect turn order and active player as well.

 - [ ] BattleSceneController - Comprehensive refactor, baby!
   - [ ] Generally clean up around here; Mom says I have to pick up my toys.